dlang-community/D-YAML/doc/html/_sources/articles/spec_differences.txt

 Unicode encodings within single stream, and some by unnecessary restrictions or ambiguities in the specification.

 Still, D:YAML tries to be as close to the specification as possible.
-D:YAML should never load documents with different meaning than according to the specification, and documents that fail to load should be very rare (for instance, very few files use multiple Unicode encodings).
+It should never load documents with different meaning than according to the specification, and documents that fail to load should be very rare (for instance, very few files use multiple Unicode encodings).